Summer fun: Free concerts, movie night, outdoor yoga

 The concerts are designed to appeal to all ages.

-The lineup features: July 22: The Blues Disciples, July 29: Flat Creek HWY and Aug.
+The lineup features: July 29: Flat Creek HWY and Aug.
 5: Rust Belt.
 Concerts take place in the park, near the Pringle Nature Center.
 Admission is free.
 Did we mention to bring bug spray?

 Movies at Pets